Chapter 1 – My life By Accident

 Our parenting journey with Rowan forced us to dig deep into our belief systems and nurture endless patience, creativity and persistence.
 We followed our intuition, the most current medical research and with unwavering tenacity, accomplished what the majority of PANDAS families can’t imagine… recovery.

 As a Naturopathic Doctor, I wanted to plan and prep for my pregnancy.
-I knew the rates of developmental issues and birth defects were on the rise.
-I, myself, had struggled with issues of attention and focus through my whole childhood.
+I knew the rates of developmental issues and birth defects were on the rise as I, myself, had struggled with issues of attention and focus through my whole childhood.
 I knew that overwhelming evidence pointed to environmental toxicity as a major factor detracting from fetal health.

 This, it turned out, was not to be our path.

 Rowan never stopped moving in my belly.
 I loved it!
 For a first time, neurotic mom, feeling constant movement was re-assuring.
 It wasn’t until my second and third pregnancies, that I realized Rowan’s phrenetic movement was the first sign of a brain on fire.
 The first three weeks of Rowan’s life, all I did was hold him and look at him.
-He was so gorgeous.
-He held his head up within days of entering the world, as if he couldn’t get enough information or stimulation.
+He was so gorgeous and he held his head up within days of entering the world, as if he couldn’t get enough information or stimulation.
 He was happiest when he was upright, outside an in motion.

 Rowan ate voraciously and spit-up impressively… in staggeringly large amounts.
 He had difficulty self-soothing which resulted in lots of sleep issues and a need for constant feeding and snuggling.
 It was as if I was still pregnant.
 And again, I loved it.
 I felt I had the tools to support him and keep him safe and happy.
 From the moment he arrived, he sought me out to calm and comfort him.